 Who will take the message to your neighbors and friends?
 Who will tell your brother-in-law and your uncle’s boss?
 Who will take a stand against pornography in your community?
 Who will volunteer following retirement to go to Lansing or Laos or London?

 And we cannot say, “I’ll go if it doesn’t take too long.”
 How long would Isaiah be expected to serve?

 “Then said I, Lord, how long?
 And he answered, "Until the cities be wasted without inhabitant, and the houses without man, and the land be utterly desolate . . .”
 (Isaiah 6:11).

 Since Isaiah is not immortal at this time, the Lord is probably telling him that the responsibility he has accepted is a lifetime duty.
 And so it is for us.
 Failure to act will result in solemn consequences.

 I suspect that very few people have fulfilled their callings with as much faithfulness as Isaiah.
-His devotion to the work and the to the Lord, and his eloquence in testifying of the solemnities of eternity (see D&C 43:34) were part of the inducement for the Lord to say,
+His devotion to the work and to the Lord, and his eloquence in testifying of the solemnities of eternity (see D&C 43:34) were part of the reason the Lord said,

 And now, behold, I say unto you, that ye ought to search these things.
 Yea, a commandment I give unto you that ye search these things diligently; for great are the words of Isaiah (3 Nephi 23:1).